neoforged/.github/primers/1.16.5/index.md

 #### About

-Mojang Mappings (nicknamed Mojmaps by modders) are the official obsfucation mappings provided by the developers of Minecraft, Mojang.
+Mojang Mappings (nicknamed Mojmaps by modders) are the official obfuscation mappings provided by the developers of Minecraft, Mojang.

-It is a bridging tool to turn Mojang's obsfucated Minecraft code into human readable names.
+It is a bridging tool to turn Mojang's obfuscated Minecraft code into human readable names.

 E.g. func_1234_a_ -> setupHelloWorld